 - Reduces the hanging time needed to complete the drying process.

-Electric Hanging dryers are great if you don’t have space for a tumble dryer.
+Electric drying racks are great if you don’t have space for a tumble dryer.
 They’re essentially like a small space heater that blows air into an enclosure with your clothes inside.
 They’re collapsible and can be stored away.

 - Heated racks, some with enclosures, that dry your laundry faster than hanging alone.